 So your script is written and ready to be submitted for the Liverpool Hope Playwriting Prize?
 Read the information below to find out what you need to do next.

-Please note, due to the current Coronavius pandemic, the deadline has now been postponed to 31 May 2021.
-Entries are open and you can enter through the Hope Online store.
+Please note, due to the current Coronavius pandemic, the deadline has now been postponed.
+Please check these pages for updates on the 2021 deadline.

 The fee to enter is £20.
 This is non-refundable.
 The entry fee helps cover some of the Prize administration costs, such as reading fees.
 Our final judging panel generously donate their time and we greatly appreciate this.
 The Liverpool Hope Playwriting Prize is a not-for-profit initiative and the University does not make any financial profit from running it.

 Note: It is vital that play scripts do not contain any means of personal identification; there should be nothing in the header or footer sections apart from page numbers and the first page should contain the title and nothing else.
 For the avoidance of doubt, the title page must NOT include the name of the playwright.
 If the script is deemed to reveal the identity of the playwright, the play submission may be withdrawn from the competition at the discretion of the Prize administrators.